RickStrahl/WestWindWebConnection-Documentation/Walk-Through-Tutorials/Step-By-Step-MVC-Development-with-Business-Objects/Step-10-Adding-security.md

-﻿Security is a basic feature for most applications.
+Security is a basic feature for most applications.
 In most applications you need to ensure that access to certain features or maybe even all the features of an application are restricted.
 Web Connection provides a basic security system that makes it easy to restrict access to either selected requests, or all requests.
 Although the provided feature set is very basic in that it only provides simple password authentication checks and user based restrictions, the system is extensible so that you can plug in your own user validation and authentication rules.

 ### Restricting Access to the Editing Functions
 Let's assume for a minute that all users have access to the application to view info and add information.
 But editing and deleting is allowed only for users that are logged in.